expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 <hr>

 #### MAZ_EZM_fnc_getScreenPosition
 This function returns the mouse position from the map or the Zeus view.
-You can choose to get the height of any intersects or not.
+You can choose to get the height of any intersects or not. *When retrieving the position from outside the map the returned position is given in **positionAGL***.
 ```sqf
 //Height will not be included when selecting from the map
 private _posAGL = [true] call MAZ_EZM_fnc_getScreenPosition;